 - Concentration issues

-Recent research reveals that parents lose an average of six months of sleep during a baby’s first 24 months.
+Research reveals that parents lose an average of six months of sleep during a baby’s first 24 months.
 That’s probably no surprise to new parents.
 Sleep deprivation can often mimic some of the signs of PPD, including feeling irritable or overwhelmed.
 The good news is that moderate exercise may improve your mental health.
 How?
-It can help reduce the risk of depression and nurture positive feelings, while also contributing to better sleep.
+It can help reduce the risk of depression and nurture positive feelings, while also contributing to better sleep (which is rare as a parent to a newborn).
 Look into low-impact options like yoga, weights or walking to engage both body and mind.
 And make sure to talk to your doctor before you start.
 Most physicians recommend waiting six weeks after baby is born.

 Try to maintain a healthy diet.
 One of the symptoms of postpartum depression is changes in weight or appetite.
 This includes gaining or losing significant amounts.
 Staying in tune with your body can help you understand the potential signs of PPD.